oyoops/sb102bot_fe/README.md

-# SB102Bot :house_with_garden: :construction_worker:
+# Live Local Guru :house_with_garden: :construction_worker:

 `This whole description was written by ChatGPT`

 **Florida Multifamily Development Calculator**

 ## Overview
-SB102Bot is a web app designed to assist real estate developers and property owners in Florida in evaluating the maximum allowable development intensity for multifamily constructions.
+Live Local Guru is a web app designed to assist real estate developers and property owners in Florida in evaluating the maximum allowable development intensity for multifamily constructions.
 The application uses a variety of data sources including county and parcel databases to provide a comprehensive report.
 The report includes unit counts, affordable housing options, tax abatements, and more.

 ## Project Structure
 - `/api`: Contains JavaScript files for serverless functions that handle API endpoints.